 Volkswagen intends to sell a subcompact SUV in the United States by 2016 and there is a strong possibility that the vehicle will be assembled at VW’s Chattanooga, Tennessee facility.
-Marc Trahan, executive vice president of VW of America, told reporters at an Automotive Press Association event in Detroit, “Chattanooga is in the lead.
-We’ve made a significant investment in Chattanooga and it’s one that we want to have its full potential realized.”
+Marc Trahan, executive vice president of VW of America, told reporters at an Automotive Press Association event in Detroit.

-Negotiations between Volkswagen and the United Auto Workers over the UAW’s possible representation of workers at VW’s Chattanooga, Tennessee assembly plant began last Friday, according to the German newspaper, the Handelsblatt.
+Negotiations between Volkswagen and the United Auto Workers over the UAW’s possible representation of workers at VW’s Chattanooga, Tennessee assembly plant began last Friday, according to the German newspaper, the Handelsblatt and Automotive News.
 The newspaper also reported that UAW president Bob King and VW board member for human resources, Horst Neumann discussed the establishment of a German style “works council” to represent factory workers at the plant.
 VW and the UAW both declined comment.
 (Read More…)

 No works council without representation.
 Those are the words of UAW President Bob King, in an interview with Autoline Detroit, when asked about a possible works council at VW’s Chattanooga assembly plant.